Kava-Labs/kava-testnets/15000/README.md

 # Kava EVM Alpha Testnet

-This testnet will be the first public testnet in preparation for the `kava-10` mainnet release. participate.
+This testnet will be the first public testnet in preparation for the `kava-10` mainnet release.

 Please put gentxs in the `gentxs` folder within this directory.
 Gentxs will be accepted until Friday, Jan 7 at 16:00 UTC.
 The genesis file will be published shortly after that.